The Wind Down

 The idea is that they will help you think through the messy/more emotional stuff but also identify critical TODOs.
 Write out your answers but keep a separate notepad space for reminders that pop up as you think this through.

-(If you aren’t sure whether you are at a closing point yet, I suggest you first work through the excellent Sensing An Ending toolkit from my friends at Stewarding Loss.)
+(If you aren’t sure whether you are at a closing point yet, I suggest you first work through the excellent Sensing An Ending toolkit from my friends at Stewarding Loss.
+I also point to additional practical resources on this page)

 Self-Assessment Questions